Convert Mg To Meq Of Potassium

 What Is Potassium and Why It Matters

 Potassium isn’t just the element you find in bananas; it’s a key player in how your body keeps its electrical balance.
-Here's the thing — every heartbeat, every muscle contraction, every nerve signal depends on a precise amount of potassium moving in and out of cells.
+That said, every heartbeat, every muscle contraction, every nerve signal depends on a precise amount of potassium moving in and out of cells.
 When doctors talk about “serum potassium” they’re usually referring to the amount floating in your bloodstream, and that number is often expressed in milliequivalents per liter (meq/L).

 Why You Might Need to Convert Milligrams to Milliequivalents

 Why does the conversion matter?
-Consider this: because the body doesn’t respond to mass alone; it reacts to the electrical activity of ions.
-But two different substances can weigh the same but have completely different effects if their charges differ.
+Two different substances can weigh the same but have completely different effects if their charges differ.
+Because the body doesn’t respond to mass alone; it reacts to the electrical activity of ions.
 Take this: 100 mg of sodium chloride (table salt) does not have the same physiological impact as 100 mg of potassium chloride, even though the numbers look identical on a scale.

 Clinically, this conversion shows up in a few places: